SpamExperts/OrangeAssassin/docs/configuration.rst

     settings.
 Every time the option is specified the values are appended to to a list.
 For example for the report option::

-        report This message it was marked as spam on _HOSTNAME_. report The message score was _SCORE_.
+        report This message was marked as spam on _HOSTNAME_. report The message score was _SCORE_.
         report Contact me at _CONTACTADDRESS_.

     Will result in the final option being evaluated as::

-        ["This message it was marked as spam on _HOSTNAME_.", "The message score was _SCORE_.",
+        ["This message was marked as spam on _HOSTNAME_.", "The message score was _SCORE_.",
          "Contact me at _CONTACTADDRESS_."]
 **clear**